This article contains affiliate links that may earn us a commission at no extra cost to you. Read our Disclosure for more. Thanks for your support!

 Rental Car

 From fantastic exotic beaches with crystal clear waters to hidden lakes in the forest and abandoned villages in the mountains, Kefalonia boasts unique scenery.
-The most hassle-free way to appreciate the island’s beauty is by car.

 Kefalonia’s main road network is in very good condition.
 There aren’t any highways, only local roads that make distances look longer when driving from one side of the island to the other.
-Be careful of the steep narrow roads that lead to the beaches.
-Also, you may come across the occasional dirt road but nothing too strenuous.

 Where To Stay in Kefalonia

-With plenty of fantastic things to do in and around Argostoli, the island’s capital city is the best place to stay for your first time in Kefalonia.
+With plenty of fantastic things to do in and around Argostoli, the island’s capital city, is the best place to stay for your first time in Kefalonia.

-Featuring an excellent location on Argostoli’s seafront, the 4-star Kefalonia Grand Hotel offers sparklingly clean modern rooms with sea views.
-Situated right on Argostoli’s central square, Aenos Hotel features gorgeous comfortable rooms in a prime location in the heart of Kefalonia’s capital.
+Situated right on Argostoli’s central square, Aenos Hotel features gorgeous, comfortable rooms in a prime location in the heart of Kefalonia’s capital.

 Panoramic view of the De Bosset Bridge and Argostoli in the background.